USCG History in Monmouth Beach

 —Ralph Waldo Emerson

 Rep. Auchincloss (Yale-educated, Rumson mayor, WW I intelligence officer, and prosperous Wall Street stockbroker) was a congressman out of central casting — seasoned, successful, serious, and sober.
 As a Jersey Shore congressman for 11 terms beginning in 1943, Auchincloss was popular and effective.
 He out-polled Dwight Eisenhower in his NJ district in both of the president’s landslide election wins in 1952 and 1956.
+Auchincloss died in 1976.

 Thanks to his efforts in Washington and ongoing local pressure, the station was briefly shut but reopened in June 1952.
 The station leader then was Chief Boatswain’s Mate George L. Everingham, (who retired from the USCG and went on to direct maintenance at Monmouth College for 20 years).

 Still, all during the 1950s, the USCG sought a total shutdown for the MB station.
 Area leaders objected citing “the Shrewsbury Rocks” fishing area (a mile out to sea and dead center of Sea Bright and Monmouth Beach), which at summer has “the greatest concentration of party and sports fishing boats from Maine to Florida.”
 Many also thought the MB location the perfect spot to quickly launch any necessary marine aid on the both the river and the ocean.